hiroyasuakada/UnrealEgo/README.md

 Please merge the downloaded **UnrealEgo 01 ~ 06** into one **UnrealEgoData** folder as below.

-Note that in **UnrealEgo 06**,  We provide txt files to divide UnrealEgo into training, validation, and testing splits.
+Note that in **UnrealEgo 06**,  we provide txt files to divide UnrealEgo into training, validation, and testing splits.
 Please modify the txt files based on your local paths, e.g., `(local path)/UnrealEgoData/Lab_Scene/Day/rp_eric_rigged_001_ue4/SKM_MenReadingGlasses_Shape_01/026/Chip`.